 The purpose of a mixer is to take different audio elements and blend them into a single truck that can be recorded on your hard drive.
 These different sound elements are determined by you, the creator, depending on what your mixer can allow.

 A podcast mixer can add elements to your podcast recording as you record, instead of having to add everything later.

 In the meantime, you want to wait until you have your podcasting show rocking before you need to upgrade your sound system.

 Why do I Need a Mixer for Podcasting?

 A good mixer will massively improve your sound quality.
 The pre-amps will be much better and will enhance your microphone performance.

-But if you already have a quality microphone, a mixer will not suddenly win you lots of additional listeners.
+But if you already have a quality microphone, podcast hosting, and headphones then a mixer will not suddenly win you lots of additional listeners.

 Podcasters add mixers to their setup because of the control and options that the equipment provides as well as the efficiency they bring to the recording workflow.